 2. The AF sends Nnef_AFsessionWithQoS_Create request to the PCF/NEF as defined in clause 4.15.6.6 of TS 23.502, providing PDU Set based QoS requirement and assistant information for traffic detection.
 It provides an indication of PDU Set Information Datagrams in the Protocol Description and the Address of the AS to establish the UDP tunnel with the connect-udp (or connect-ip as an alternative).

+NOTE 1: Several applications hosted on the same Application Server may be distinguished by the RTP 5-tuple negotiated in the SDP offer/answer negotiation, which can be provided by the AF as Flow description.
+This may allow the AF to specify different PDU Set QoS Parameters for different applications or no PDU Set QoS Parameters at all.
+If non-RTP based applications are used for XRM or if the 5-tuple is not available, they can be distinguished if the AF provides an External Application Identifier instead of the Flow description.